A guide to what's on in Brisbane on Australia Day.

 For a more relaxing Australia Day, book yourself a spot on the green at the Moonlight Cinema.

 This summer movie festival does the rounds across Australia this month.
-On 26 January, it’s going true blue with a screening of Red Dog at its Brisbane outlet in New Farm Park outside Brisbane Powerhouse.
+On 26 January, it's going playing Widows at its Brisbane outlet at The Amphitheatre in Roma Street Parkland.

 For more info: Moonlight Cinema